The Food Network has given some serious love to Phoenix over the years— so we decided to

 Diners, Drive-Ins and Dives Features

-Guy Fieri apparently loves Phoenix with over a dozen Phoenix eateries being featured on his Diners, Drive-Ins and Dives show on the Food Network.
+Guy Fieri shows his Phoenix love with dozens of features on his Food Network Diners, Drive-Ins and Dives.
 The following restaurants have received a visit from Mr. Fieri himself:

 Fieri asked to be a Tortas Chano's chimichanga ambassador after trying everything from the juicy tacos al pastor to the pineapple pork burritos.